Magento bugs makes Adobe-owned e-commerce platform ripe for hackers

-Hundreds of thousands of customers found themselves at risk of a data breach Friday after malicious computer code affecting the popular e-commerce platform Magento was distributed online.
+Hundreds of thousands of customers found themselves at risk of a data breach Friday after potentially malicious computer code affecting the popular e-commerce platform Magento was distributed online.

 The attack code was uploaded to the internet days after Magento warned that earlier versions of the Adobe-owned software contained multiple, critical vulnerabilities that risk being exploited unless fixed with software patches released this week.